Wi-Fi technology has advanced greatly, as has its protection. The latest standard, WPA3, is designed to keep your network safer than ever.

 Maximizing Throughput and Reducing Interference

-To get the most out of your network, use the proper radio modes and channels.
+Use the proper radio modes and channels to get the most out of your network.
 Avoid overcrowded frequencies by selecting less congested channels.
 This reduces interference and improves throughput, especially in busy environments.

 “A well-optimized network ensures smooth operation for all devices, from smart TVs to security cameras.”